 PRE-RELEASE SAMPLE: How to Love a Monster

-CONTENT WARNINGS (highlight to read): The following excerpt depicts characters using a fictional drug and having sex under the influence.
+CONTENT WARNINGS: The following excerpt depicts characters using a fictional drug and having sex under the influence.
 It also includes brief descriptions of involuntary medical procedures.

 Read as EPUB or MOBI